colingillette/url-shortener/README.md

 # URL Shortener

-An API that accepts custom URLs and returns an associated longform counterpart.
+An API that accepts custom URLs and returns an associated longform counterpart.aidsjfiuwepfnasd

 ## Run Locally